Fighting Employee Absenteeism: 5 Expert Tips You Need To Know

 Sudden illness, family leave, and personal leave are all examples of unexpected absences that are legitimate and therefore likely to be excused.
 These aren’t habitual or taken without good reason, so they aren’t absenteeism.

+Illnesses and other legitimate, unscheduled absences are bound to happen—but although they're sudden, they tend to be one-off events that have little long-term impact on productivity.
 In some cases, absences may qualify as reasonable accommodations under federal laws like the Americans With Disabilities Act; for example, if an employee needs to attend regular doctor's appointments to manage a chronic condition.

+These types of unplanned absences don’t become absenteeism unless the absence becomes extended or repeated without a supporting cause.
 By comparison, scheduled absences come with advance notice.
-Vacation, holidays, and foreseeable medical absences like maternity leave or surgical recovery all fall within this category.
+Vacations, holidays, and foreseeable medical absences like maternity leave or surgical recovery all fall within this category.

 Whether it’s purely a reduction in manpower that needs to be compensated for, or a more complex issue like temporarily taking over client relationships, having advance notice or a complete understanding of the issue is critical to making a staff reduction go more smoothly.